litehelpers/android-database-sqlcipher-build-fix/README.md

-## extra-durable android-database-sqlcipher with JAR build support
+## defensive, extra-durable android-database-sqlcipher with JAR build support

 - able to build JARs, as documented below
 - extra durable with `-DSQLITE_DEFAULT_SYNCHRONOUS=3` build setting in `build.gradle`
+- configures database with `SQLITE_DBCONFIG_DEFENSIVE` to avoid potential corruption due to user-provided SQL

 <!-- NOT SUPPORTED with JAR build:
 ### Download Source and Binaries